 - 5. Reason.
-Our model for the cart on the incline contains a very important assumption.
-If this assumption was not reliable, how would it change your prediction?
-Explain. - 6.
+Your model for the cart on the incline contains a very important assumption that is not 100% correct.
+Describe (don't calculate) how you could improve your model.
+How would this change your acceleration prediction? - 6.
 Test.
 Use the equipment to test your prediction for the acceleration while the cart travels up and then down the incline.
 Use the computer to find the slope of the velocity graph.
 Does the result agree with your prediction?
 Explain.